genilab/genilab.github.io/PROJECTS.md

 The Generative Intelligence Lab is a group of builders dedicated to the research-driven development of Generative Intelligence Systems.
 We support rapid experimentation with GenAI-powered, multidisciplinary research applications.

 We are actively looking for new [Project Ideas](JOIN.md#project-ideas) from Research Collaborators and Industry Partners!
-Please, reach out to Dr. Koch if you are willing to collaborate in any project.
+Please, reach out to Dr. Koch if you are willing to collaborate with us.

 ![GenI-Lab Activities](./images/genilab-activities.png)